cgtinker/BlendArMocap/README.md

 _There is no need to transfer twice._<br>

-##How to manipulate transfer results</br>
+##How to manipulate transfer results<br>
 **Manual**</br>
 Translate or rotation the bone you want to offset.
-Make sure to create keyframes while doing so as the correction may change the entire animation. </br>
+Make sure to create keyframes while doing so as the correction may change the entire animation. <br>
 _Pose Mode > Select control bone > Object Properties_

 **Constraints**</br>
 The data is copied from the drivers by constraints.
-In some cases, it might be useful to change or remove constraints.</br>
+In some cases, it might be useful to change or remove constraints.<br>
 _Pose Mode > Select control bone > Bone Constraints_

 **Custom Properties**</br>
 On some bones, custom properties will be added upon the transfer.
-The custom properties help to manipulate the minimum and maximum mapping values of the driver.</br>
+The custom properties help to manipulate the minimum and maximum mapping values of the driver.<br>
 _Pose Mode > Select control bone > Object Properties > Custom Properties_

 **Offset time**</br>
 If you want to change the speed of an animation.
 1. Select the drivers in the collection you want to smooth, or select all.</br>
 _Right click collection > Select Objects_
-2. Navigate to or open the graph editor, select make sure the graphs of the objects are selected.</br>
+2. Navigate to or open the graph editor, select make sure the graphs of the objects are selected.<br>
 _Timeline > 'A'_
 3. Make sure your the currently selected frame is at the start of your animation (usually 0).
-4. Scale the timeline to increase or decrease the offset between keyframes.</br>
+4. Scale the timeline to increase or decrease the offset between keyframes.<br>
 _Timeline > 'S'_

 **Smooth results**</br>
-1. Select the drivers in the collection you want to smooth, or select all.</br>
+1. Select the drivers in the collection you want to smooth, or select all.<br>
 _Right click collection > Select Objects_
-2. Navigate to or open the graph editor, select make sure the graphs of the objects are selected.</br>
+2. Navigate to or open the graph editor, select make sure the graphs of the objects are selected.<br>
 _Graph editor > 'A'_
-3. If you used a key-step while recording, resample the curves.
+3. If you used a key-step while recording, resample the curves.<br>
 _Graph editor > Key > Sample Keyframes_
 4. Finally, smooth the animation.
-You may repeat this step till you reach your desired result.
+You may repeat this step till you reach your desired result.<br>
 _Graph editor > Key > Smooth Key_

 | Manipulation Options | meaning          | location             |